General Dentist Brisbane | What is a General Dentist?

 Our dental hygienists, Alice Canniffe and Katherine Brown, are dual-qualified as dental therapists which means they are specifically trained to provide dental services to children.

 Are you experiencing dental pain that is keeping you awake at night?
 This could be a sign of an infected dental pulp that may require root canal treatment.

-A root canal is an alternative to extraction, that allows your dentist resolve your pain, whilst preserving your natural tooth and removing infection.
+A root canal is an alternative to extraction, that allows your dentist to resolve your pain, whilst preserving your natural tooth and removing the infected tissue.

-During the referral process, the role of your general dentist is to manage your overall treatment plan and to ensure that you are provided a consistent high level of care.
+During the referral process, the role of your general dentist is to manage your overall treatment plan and to ensure that you are provided with a consistently high level of care.
 You can learn more about referrals from a general dentist in the video at the top of the page.

 A sore tooth or gums can be caused by a wide range of dental issues, and it is important to talk to your dentist about any oral discomfort you may be experiencing – particularly if the pain increases, or keeps you awake at night.